Window AC vs Wall AC

 This unit from Amana is great for either residential or commercial use, with 14,700 BTUs of cooling power.
 Its Sound Transmission Class (STC) of 28 makes it less noisy than other units, and its advanced condensate dispersion system makes it more efficient, too.

 LG LP123HDUC1 12000/12200 BTU 11.9 EER PTAC Air Conditioner with Heat Pump

 LG is known for making high-quality home appliances, and this air conditioner is no exception.
 With up to 12,000 BTUs, you can cover a lot of ground, while managing it all on an easy-to-use digital control panel.

 Amana AH093G35AX 8700 BTU 9.8 CEER, 9.9 EER Window Air Conditioner with Heat Pump

-If you’re looking for a cost effective and versatile window unit, this air conditioner from Amana has both budget-friendly pricing and flexible use, as it can double as through the wall unit, and also features ball-bearing fan motors which run quietly, as well as multi-directional air flow for better circulation in the room.
+If you’re looking for a cost-effective and versatile window air conditioner with heat, the Amana AH093G35AX has both budget-friendly pricing and flexible use, as it can double as through the wall unit, and also features ball-bearing fan motors which run quietly, as well as multi-directional airflow for better circulation in the room.